Kurt7275/bsit2-2-oop/README.md

 <br />

-I'm a self proclaimed developer

 **About me**
+- I'm a self proclaimed developer

-- 💬 Ask me about anything [here](https://github.com/anuraghazra/anuraghazra/issues)
+- 💬 Ask me about anything about this project [here](https://github.com/Kurt7275/bsit2-2-oop/issues)